valancej/documentation/_pro/continuous-deployment/deployment-with-kubernetes.md

 kubectl apply -f ./deployment.yaml
 ```

-Essentially, now that you have a container with the `kubectl` tool, you will script your dpeloyments in any way you'd like to use that command line tool in the workflow you define.
+Essentially, now that you have a container with the `kubectl` tool, you will script your deployments in any way you'd like to use that command line tool in the workflow you define.

 ### Managed Services